Couples Intensives

 My West Palm Beach office is within walking distance to unique, local restaurants like Cholo Soy and Tropical Smokehouse and only about a 5 minute drive to Downtown West Palm Beach and CityPlace, where you will find chic hotels, more great restaurants, entertainment, and shopping!
 Want to see a show?
 Check out Kravis Center for the Performing Arts.

-Top 5 Reasons Couples Choose My Weekend Retreats
+Top 5 Reasons Couples Choose Intensives

 BTW, Retreats and Intensives are synonymous and interchangeable terms you may find in the literature as well as on my website.